 Many bird counting methods exist for determining species and relative abundance.
 The most popular bird survey method is the point count, where an observer stands in a single location and counts all birds seen or heard within a defined time interval (usually 5–20 minutes).
-Point counts are efficient and the preferred approach to use in rugged terrain since both visual and audible detections are recorded.
+Point counts are efficient, and the preferred approach for rugged terrain since visual and audible detections are recorded.

 Single-observer point count

-The traditional bird point count has involves one observer doing the bird counting and data recording as birds are detected.
+The traditional bird point count involves one observer doing the bird counting and data recording as birds are detected.
 An observer travels to a pre-defined survey location (point), remains in that position for a set interval, and records all birds seen or heard within an estimated distance interval.
 All visual and audible bird detections are recorded if they are detected in the pre-defined point count radius.
 After each count, the observer moves to the next point and conducts another survey using the same method.
-This continues until around 11:00 AM local time when bird activity typically starts to decrease.
+This survey approach continues until around 11:00 AM local time, when bird activity typically decreases.

 Dependent double-observer point count

 The dependent double-observer point count method uses two observers communicating with each other during the count (dependent on each other).
 The primary observer identifies and verbally calls out (and points to) all birds seen or heard within defined time and distance intervals at the point count location.
 The secondary observer records all the observations dictated by the primary observer; the secondary observer also records birds missed by the primary observer.
 Each observer alternates roles between the primary and secondary observer as new points are surveyed.

 Independent double-observer point count

 The independent double-observer point count method also uses two observers.
 Each observer conducts the same point count but records data independently without verbal communication between each other.
 After each count, observers discuss species and locations to determine which individuals were detected by each observer, which is necessary for the data analysis.
 This requirement makes misidentified birds from one observer more problematic when analyzing data from this method.
 Performing the between-observer discussion after the point count also requires additional field time and reduced efficiency.